Abdrah-2004/Portfolio/README.md

 To assess the impact of presidential election cycles on market volatility, historical volatility metrics for the S&P 500 were calculated for both election and non-election years.
 Statistical tests were conducted to evaluate whether election years exhibit significantly more volatility and whether this varies between political parties.

 #### **Findings**
-The data indicates increased market volatility during presidential election years, particularly in the 2000, 2008, and 2016 elections.
-This suggests that elections introduce a degree of uncertainty, influencing investor behavior regardless of the party in power.
+The volatility graphs reveal increased market volatility during presidential election years, reflecting the market's sensitivity to political uncertainty.
+This trend holds across both Democratic and Republican election cycles, with heightened volatility evident in election years such as 2000, 2008, and 2016.
+This pattern suggests that elections introduce a degree of uncertainty that affects market behavior, regardless of the party.
 ![Volatility Trends During Election Cycles](https://drive.google.com/file/d/1kdNkO8ddQNSOxSJqQjgnR4o_ooLjk_iK/view?usp=sharing)
 **Figure 3:** Volatility trends of the S&P 500 during election years (Democratic in blue, Republican in red).